MyFishEJ/RedditScrape/README.md

 # RedditScrape
-Using webscraping tutorial in other repo to scrape parts of reddit
+Using webscraping tutorial in webscrape repo to scrape parts of reddit